-- Click OK.
-You can still edit the name and expression of your column by double clicking on it in the Column Metadata dialogue. - Switch back to the Scatter Plot Window and choose the new computed column as Aux 1 axis - Now you should see some clustered structures (red knots) and filaments (green).
-Note that this is just a cut through the z-direction, so perpendicular sheets appear as filaments and filaments may appear as knots etc. - By the way: instead of calculating the additional column with TOPCAT, you could already do it within the SQL query itself:
+- Press OK.
+You can still edit the name and expression of your column by double clicking on it in the Column Metadata dialogue. - Switch back to the Scatter Plot Window and choose the new computed column as Aux 1 axis - o Now you should see some filaments and knots.
+Note that this is just a cut through the z-direction, so perpendicular sheets appear as filaments and filaments may appear as knots etc. - o By the way: instead of calculating the additional column with TOPCAT, you could already do it with the SQL query itself:

 '''

 select ,

 (case when eigen1 >= 0.4 then 1 else 0 end)

 + (case when eigen2 >= 0.4 then 1 else 0 end)

 + (case when eigen3 >= 0.4 then 1 else 0 end)

-as num
+as num_th0.4

-from Bolshoi..Tweb256 where iz=94
+from Bolshoi..Tweb256

 '''

-This method only has the disadvantage that you would need to query the database again for each new threshold value that you are testing.
+This method would only have the disadvantage that you would need to query the database again for each new threshold value.